-Most of the 7% decline in the gross energy consumption in Denmark between 1990 and 2013 is due to a 24% drop in fossil fuel consumption relative to the gross energy consumption partly substituted by a 12% increase in contribution from the use of biofuels and 5% from wind energy.
-In 2013 renewable energy sources accounted for 24% of the gross energy consumption of Denmark.
-In the same period, energy conversion efficiency has been boosted significantly, reducing conversion losses by 28% or 7% relative to gross energy consumption.
-The main reason for this improvement has been a massive increase in combined power and heat generation (CHP) and wind energy capacity.
-These two energy sources have increased their overall contribution by 10% compared to the gross energy consumption in the period.
-With a 40% increase in real GDP from 1990 to 2013 combined with flat net energy consumption, the end-user energy efficiency has also been improved significantly.
-As an example, the manufacturing sector has boosted the gross value added by 25% but reduced final energy consumption by 20% in the period.
-Danish households have increased real consumer spending by 40% in the period but reduced net energy consumption by 1%.
+Most of the 8% decline in the gross energy consumption in Denmark between 1990 and 2015 is due to a 28% drop in fossil fuel consumption relative to the gross energy consumption partly substituted by a 6% increase in contribution from wind energy and a 14% from bio fuels and other renewable energy sources.
+In 2015 renewable energy sources accounted for 28% of the gross energy consumption of Denmark.
+In the same period, energy conversion efficiency has been boosted significantly, reducing conversion losses by 34% or 9% relative to gross energy consumption.
+The main reason for this improvement has been a massive increase in district heating and wind energy capacity.
+These two energy sources have increased their overall contribution by 9% compared to the gross energy consumption in the period.
+With a 44% increase in real GDP from 1990 to 2015 combined with almost flat net energy consumption, the end-user energy efficiency has also been improved significantly.
+As an example, the manufacturing sector has boosted the gross value added by almost 30% but reduced final energy consumption by more than 20% in the period.
+Danish households have increased real consumer spending by more than 40% in the period but only increased net energy consumption by almost 10%.

-As for CO2 emissions related to energy, the main contributors to the 31% drop in Danish emissions since 1990 is energy conversion (electricity and heat generation) by 46% mainly due to an almost tripling of energy generated from renewable energy sources, plant efficiency and CHP plants.
-Goods manufacturing and household consumption contributed with 36% and 53% emission reductions, respectively.
-As for power generation, reduction in fossil fuel based sources and power plant optimization has reduced Danish emissions by 22% compared to 1990 emissions.
+As for CO, emissions related to energy, the main contributors to the 36% drop in Danish emissions since 1990 is energy conversion (electricity and heat generation) by 56% mainly due to an almost tripling of energy generated from renewable energy sources, plant efficiency and CHP plants.
+Goods manufacturing and household consumption contributed with 38% and 58% emission reductions. respectively.
+As for power generation, reduction in fossil fuel based sources and power plant optimization has reduced this sector emissions by 60% compared to 1990 emissions.